reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/index.md

 Check [relations section](./relations.md) for more details.

+## Relation between jobs and areas

+A `plan.areas` property allows to control the order of job execution in given areas.
+Each area here is defined by:
+* **id** (required): a unique area id
+* **jobs** (required): a list of job ids belong to the given area.
+Please note, that job id can be defined more than once in different areas, but once in the given area.

 ## Job and vehicle constraints

 There are multiple strict constraints that should be matched on jobs and vehicles.